Calculation examples for actual return

 Actual return

-In the 2023 tax return, you and your tax partner divided the base for savings and investments in the following way: each of you entered half.
+In the 2025 tax return, you and your tax partner divided the base for savings and investments in the following way: each of you declared half.

 Compare